 No. 6555 Songze Avenue, Chonggu Town, Qingpu District, Shanghai, China

 3D printing greatly reduces the complexity of manufacturing by processing materials and stacking them layer by layer.
-Parts of various shapes can be generated directly from computer graphics data, so that manufacturing can be extended to a wider range of production groups.
-The medical field has now become a hot application field of 3D printing.
+Parts of various shapes can be generated directly from computer graphics data, so that manufacturing can be extended to a wider range of product groups.
+The medical field has now become a hot application field for 3D printing.